Can Tinted Glasses Help Migraine? | MyMigraineTeam

 • “I bought some huge, ugly orange-tinted glasses that help — they’re supposed to be for fishing to cut glare.
 At least I can see through them in the house; better than sunglasses.”

 Many companies sell tinted glasses that can be purchased without a prescription.
-These glasses come in a variety of shapes, shades, and colors.
-Beware of companies that use the words “treat” and “cure” — tinted glasses are not recommended or approved by the U.S. Food and Drug Administration (FDA) for migraine symptoms and are not considered a treatment.
+These glasses come in a variety of shapes, shades, and colors, sometimes sold as “red-tinted glasses for migraines” or “indoor sunglasses for migraines,” Beware of companies that use the words “treat” and “cure” — tinted glasses are not recommended or approved by the U.S. Food and Drug Administration (FDA) for migraine symptoms and are not considered a treatment.
 When in doubt, talk to your doctor before considering this purchase.

 Do They Really Work?

 Research on this topic is limited but appears to be promising.
 The first randomized controlled trial to examine this phenomenon in children with migraine took place in 1991 and evaluated the effect of rose-tinted (FL-41) glasses on 20 children with migraine.
-Those wearing rose-colored glasses, rather than blue-tinted glasses, had a major decrease in their migraine symptoms that continued over a long time.
+Those wearing rose-tinted glasses for migraine, rather than blue-tinted glasses, had a major decrease in their migraine symptoms that continued over a long time.

 Finally, another small trial in 2016 showed that both the control glasses and the optimally tinted lenses reduced the frequency and intensity of headaches — revealing that the shade of the lens was not as important as previously thought.